smarr/gil-sem-demos/blog/python-gil.md

 As a result, one can start multiple threads in CPython, though only a single of them runs Python bytecode at any given time.

-The many benefit of this approach is its simplicity and single-threaded performance.
+The main benefit of this approach is its simplicity and single-threaded performance.
 Because there's only a single lock to worry about, it's easy to get the implementation correct without risking deadlocks or other subtle concurrency bugs at the level of the CPython interpreter.